Dannyzen/hubitat_shabbat/README.md

 How it works
 --
-Every morning at 8am the app attempts to get candle lighting time for that day from hebcal.com.
+Every 3 hours the app attempts to get candle lighting time for that day from hebcal.com.
 If candle lighting time is successfully obtained, the app runs the [setChag](https://github.com/Dannyzen/hubitat_shabbat/blob/master/shabbat-and-holiday-modes.groovy#L155) function for that time.
 This works great... most of the time (See Known Issues)

 Known Issues
 --
 * Candle lightning time takes place during Chanukkah and the app pulls those times down.
-So, when it's Chanukkah time, Shabbat mode does initiate.
+So, when it's Chanukkah time, Shabbat mode _does initiate_.
 (I don't have time to work around this but welcome community help!)
-* If the 8am hebcal API call fails, the app won't pull shabbat time.
+* If the every 3 hour attempt to hebcal API call fails, the app won't pull shabbat time.

 FAQ
 --